 As a member of a Learning Community, you will be invited to participate in exclusive events and activities only available to LC students.
 These experiences provide you with opportunities to explore possible majors and career paths, make connections with faculty and staff in your academic interest area, and get to know other first-year LC students.
 Participation in these outside-of-class events is always voluntary, but we're confident you'll find many memorable, can't-miss experiences!

 Each Learning Community will host individual events for its members.
 Examples of possible experiences include behind-the-scenes tours of relevant businesses or organizations, dinners with faculty or alumni, meetings with visiting scholars or presentations by on-campus speakers, academic success workshops, and hands-on activities that are both social and educational.
-In addition, all Learning Community students will be invited to participate in other program-wide experiences, such as the Fall semester Welcome Event and the LC Study Challenge.
+In addition, all Learning Community students will be invited to participate in other program-wide experiences, such as the Welcome Event, Trivia Night, and the Participation Race.

-Exploring Business Opportunities in OmahaBusiness LCs Visit Omaha
+Exploring Business Opportunities in OmahaBusiness Leaders Visit Omaha

-Discovering Opportunities in NursingPre-Health LC students tour UNMC
+Discovering Opportunities in HealthcarePre-Health LC students tour UNMC

 Behind the BenchPre-Law LC Visits Nebraska State Supreme Court

 The Pre-Law Opportunities: Preparing for your J.D. and Beyond Learning Community toured the Nebraska State Supreme Court with their faculty sponsor, Tracy Warren, Assistant Dean of Admissions at UNL’s College of Law.

 During a private Q&A with Chief Justice Michael Heavican, the students learned about the role the state’s highest court plays in the judiciary system, what it takes to become a state Supreme Court judge, and what they should expect, should they ever appear before the court as a lawyer.
 They even got to enjoy the view customarily reserved for the Justices, sitting behind the bench!